BATTERIES SUPPLY GREEN ELECTRICITY ON DEMAND - AT ANY TIME OF DAY OR NIGHT.

 Currently, it is mainly gas-fired power plants that provide flexibility in the electricity grid.
 They are ramped up when too little green electricity is produced.
 This is essential to prevent blackouts.
 Due to the massive expansion of renewable energies and the shutdown of conventional power plants, the need for flexibly controllable power plants is increasing:

-According to Federal Minister for Economic Affairs Robert Habeck, Germany will need an additional 25 gigawatts of connected load by 2030 in order to implement the coal phase-out as planned.
-This corresponds to 50 gas-fired power plants with a generation capacity of 500 megawatts each.
+According to Federal Minister for Economic Affairs Katherina Reiche, Germany will need up to 20 gigawatts of connected capacity by 2030 in order to implement the coal phase-out as planned.
+This corresponds to up to 40 gas-fired power plants with a generation capacity of 500 megawatts each.

 This gigantic infrastructure project is hardly feasible.
 There is a lack of gas turbines, efficient approval procedures, engineers and skilled workers.
 One thing is certain: if the lower limit of 25 GW of additional connected load is not reached, it will not be possible to phase out coal by 2030.